How to Write Scripts Using Awk Programming Language – Part 13

 Summary

-We have come to the end of this interesting Awk series, I hope you have learned a lot from all the 13 parts, as an introduction to Awk programming language.
+We have come to the end of this interesting Awk series, I hope you have learned a lot from all 13 parts, as an introduction to Awk programming language.

-As I mentioned from the beginning, Awk is a complete text processing language, for that reason, you can learn more other aspects of Awk programming language such as environmental variables, arrays, functions (built-in & user defined) and beyond.
+As I mentioned from the beginning, Awk is a complete text processing language, for that reason, you can learn more other aspects of Awk programming language such as environmental variables, arrays, functions (built-in & user-defined), and beyond.

 There is yet additional parts of Awk programming to learn and master, so, below, I have provided some links to important online resources that you can use to expand your Awk programming skills, these are not necessarily all that you need, you can also look out for useful Awk programming books.